 “That did it.
 The scholars were convulsed with laughter, and if that boy did not take his meals standing for the next day or so, it must have been strange indeed”.

-In December 1876 William married Paulina Octavia Gray, nine months after the death of his first wife Lucy (nee Canal).
+On December 27th, 1876 William married Paulina Octavia Gray, nine months after the death of his first wife Lucy (nee Canal).
 By this time he had fathered at least eight children.

 At her marriage Paulina gave her age as 22 and her father’s name as Francis Gray, a mariner.
 However if the 1851 census return is accurate, her mother Elizabeth (nee Munns) was a widow by that year, over three years before Paulina’s birth.